Shidraw/Opensea-test-APIs/README.md

 * [HTML]
 * [Javascript]

-### Installation
+### TODO
+Link the front-end to the API calls to make it dynamic for the user :
+* Finish the "date" process to notify the user if new any events happened
+* User connexion ?
 TBD, if any websockets are to be used